 It’s thought that as many as 380 new websites are created every minute.
 That’s over six websites every single second!

 With so many different websites out there, it makes sense to sort them all into many different ‘types’.
-In fact, when talking about types of website, you could write a list that goes on forever – but we’ve narrowed it down to the 11 most common instead.
+In fact, when talking about types of websites, you could write a list that goes on forever – but we’ve narrowed it down to the 11 most common instead.